taosdata/gds-connector/README.md

-# TDengine Google Data Studio Connector
+# TDengine Google Looker Studio Connector

-TDengine connector for Google Data Studio.
+TDengine connector for Google Looker Studio.
 This connector is based on TDengine's [RESTful](https://tdengine.com/docs/en/v2.0/connector#restful) APIs and can connect with either a TDengine server with taosAdapter installed or a TDengine cloud instance.
 This document includes the following content:

-* Prerequisite of using TDengine connector for Google Data Studio.
+* Prerequisite of using TDengine connector for Google Looker Studio.

 * Connect configuration information.

-* Relationship with Google Data Studio [ConceptType](https://developers.google.com/datastudio/connector/reference#concepttype) and [DataType](https://developers.google.com/datastudio/connector/reference#datatype).
+* Relationship with Google Looker Studio [ConceptType](https://developers.google.com/datastudio/connector/reference#concepttype) and [DataType](https://developers.google.com/datastudio/connector/reference#datatype).

 * A simple example.